mlochbaum/BQN/doc/undo.md

 ## Undo headers

-Undo headers are currently supported only by dzaima/BQN.

 Of course BQN will never be able to invert all the functions you could write (if it could you could earn a *lot* of bitcoins, among other feats).
 But it does recognize some [header](block.md#block-headers) forms that you can use to specify the inverse of a block function.
 BQN will trust you and won't verify the results your specified inverse gives.

     {